loggerJK/ai618_final/README.md

 # Installation
-Use local install the diffusers folder
+Use local install the diffusers folder.
 Please let us know if you need further guide for environment setting.

 ```bash
 cd diffusers